Referral

 Scope

-Inter-menstrual vaginal bleeding is defined as bleeding that occurs between normal menstruation in non-pregnant women.
+Inter-menstrual vaginal bleeding (IMB) is defined as bleeding that occurs between normal menstruation in non-pregnant women.
 Normal menstrual cycle can be anywhere between 21 and 35 days.

 Out of Scope